alex310110/buaa_gpa_calc/README.md

-buaa_gpa_calc
+sjtu_gpa_calc
 =============

-A GPA calculator for Beihang University.
+A GPA calculator for Shanghai Jiao Tong University.

-Just use python 3 to run bgc.py like this:
+Just use python 3 to run sjtu_gpa_calc.py like this:

-    "python bgc.py test.txt"
+    "python sjtu_gpa_calc.py test.txt"

     (Replace test.txt with your own file)